-Oil production-distribution and transport sector have dominated anthropogenic NMVOC emissions for most of the 20th century (Hoesly et al., 2018) and still represent a large share (Figure 6.3).
-Efforts to control transport emissions (i.e. increasing stringency of vehicle emission limits) were largely offset by fast growth of emissions from chemical industries and solvent use as well as from fossil fuel production and distribution, resulting in continued growth of global anthropogenic NMVOC emissions since 1900 (Figure 6.18) (high confidence).
-Since AR5, there is high confidence that motor vehicle NMVOC emissions have sharply decreased in North America and Europe in the last decades (Rossabi and Helmig, 2018), i.e., by about an order of magnitude in major U.S. cities since 1990 (Bishop and Haugen, 2018; McDonald et al., 2018).
-Increasing (since 2008) oil and gas extraction activities in North America lead to a strong growth of NMVOC emissions (high confidence) as shown by analysis of ethane columns data (Franco et al., 2016), but absolute emission amounts remain uncertain (Pétron et al., 2014; Tzompa-Sosa et al., 2019).
-In East Asia, there is medium confidence in a decreasing trend of motor vehicle emissions, suggested by ambient measurements in Beijing since 2002 (Wang et al., 2015) and by bottom-up estimates (Zheng et al., 2018b), and decrease of residential heating emissions due to declining coal and biofuel use since 2005 (Zheng et al., 2018b; Li et al., 2019b).
-However, total anthropogenic NMVOC emissions have increased steadily in China since the mid-20th century, largely due to growing importance of the solvent use and industrial sectors (Sun et al., 2018; Zheng et al., 2018b; Li et al., 2019b) (medium evidence, high agreement).
+Oil production-distribution and the transport sector have dominated anthropogenic NMVOC emissions for most of the 20th century (Hoesly et al., 2018) and still represent a large share (Figure 6.3).
+Efforts to control transport emissions (i.e., increasing stringency of vehicle emission limits) were largely offset by the fast growth of emissions from chemical industries and solvent use, as well as from fossil fuel production and distribution, resulting in continued growth of global anthropogenic NMVOC emissions since 1900 (high confidence) (Figure 6.18).
+Since AR5, there is high confidence that motor vehicle NMVOC emissions have sharply decreased in North America and Europe in the last decades (Rossabi and Helmig, 2018), i.e., by about an order of magnitude in major US cities since 1990 (Bishop and Haugen, 2018; McDonald et al., 2018).
+Increasing (since 2008) oil- and gas-extraction activities in North America lead to a strong growth of NMVOC emissions (high confidence) as shown by analysis of ethane columns data (Franco et al., 2016), but absolute emission amounts remain uncertain (Pétron et al., 2014; Tzompa-Sosa et al., 2019).
+In East Asia, there is medium confidence in a decreasing trend of motor vehicle emissions, suggested by ambient measurements in Beijing since 2002 (Wang et al., 2015) and by bottom-up estimates (Zheng et al., 2018b), and decrease of residential heating emissions due to declining coal and biofuel use since 2005 (Zheng et al., 2018b; M. Li et al., 2019).
+However, total anthropogenic NMVOC emissions have increased steadily in China since the mid-20th century, largely due to the growing importance of the solvent-use and industrial sectors (medium evidence, high agreement) (Sun et al., 2018; Zheng et al., 2018b; M. Li et al., 2019).
 Resulting changes in the NMVOC speciated emissions might be underestimated in the current regional and global inventories.
-For example, in the U.S., a recent study suggested an emergent shift in urban NMVOC sources from transportation to chemical products (i.e. household chemicals, personal care products, solvents, etc.), which is not in accordance with emission inventories currently used (McDonald et al., 2018).
+For example, in the USA, a recent study suggested an emergent shift in urban NMVOC sources from transportation to chemical products (i.e., household chemicals, personal care products, solvents, etc.), which is not in accordance with emission inventories currently used (McDonald et al., 2018).
 In many European regions and cities, wood burning has been increasingly used for residential heating, partly for economic reasons and because it is considered CO2-neutral (Athanasopoulou et al., 2017); in situ measurements in several cities, including Paris, suggest that wood burning explains up to half the NMVOC emissions during winter (Kaltsonoudis et al., 2016; Languille et al., 2020).
 Due to the vast heterogeneity of sources and components of VOCs, uncertainty in regional emissions and trends is higher than for most other components.